THE ARIZONA HOMEBUYER ADVOCATE PROGRAM

 Or the Seller's agent believes the offer price is too high for the property.

 Do you think he will tell the Buyer...?
 It won't happen!

 This is considered confidential information and the Seller's agent is not required to disclose it.

-Having the Advocate Program on the Buyer's side at this point will provide them with the experience and knowledge of market advice and negotiating expertise to ensure that what the Buyer ends up paying for their new home will be the the absolute best deal possible, at the lowest price.
+Having the Advocate Program on the Buyer's side at this point will provide them with the experience and knowledge of market advice and negotiating expertise to ensure what the Buyer ends up paying for their new home will be the the absolute best deal possible, at the lowest price.

 Buying a home should be an enjoyable and rewarding experience worth remembering.

-Jim will provide you this protection throughout the entire transaction.
+Our program will provide you this protection throughout the entire transaction.